 Density and probability of occupancy of Kokanee were not estimated because the extremely variable counts of this species resulted in modelling difficulties and unreliable estimates.
-Sockeye salmon, including the land-locked Kokanee form, often have large inter-annual variation and cyclical patterns of low and high abundance (Quinn 2005), which may partly explain the variability in site occupancy and density.
+Sockeye salmon, including the land-locked Kokanee form, often have large inter-annual variation and cyclical patterns of low and high abundance (Quinn 2005). which may partly explain the variability in site occupancy and density.
 Kokanee migrate into the MCR during the fall season to spawn in adjoining tributaries, but this species generally rears and feeds in large lakes (e.g., ALR; Scott and Crossman 1973).
 Because the study area is primarily used as a migratory corridor during the fall, it is unlikely that abundance of this species in the MCR will be influenced by the flow regime change.
 Other dam-related factors, such as entrainment rates through REV, could potentially have a larger impact on the abundance of Kokanee in the MCR.
 Boat electroshocking in the MCR is not intended nor is it effective for enumerating Kokanee populations in the MCR and ALR.
 Kokanee abundance is more effectively assessed through spawning ground enumeration and hydro-acoustic surveys in the reservoir, both of which are already being conducted.
+Hydro-acoustic data obtained from MFLNRO show low abundance of Kokanee in Upper Arrow Lakes Reservoir in all years since 2012 (Figure 35).
+Low abundance of Kokanee in Upper Arrow Lakes Reservoir was attributed to poor growth and survival of juvenile Kokanee, which was related to declines edible phytoplankton and zooplankton, and possibly a large disease-related die-off of the 2010 cohort (Bassett et al. 2016).

-Densities of adult Mountain Whitefish indicated stable abundance between 2001 and 2014.
-There were relatively higher densities of juvenile Mountain Whitefish in 2010 and 2011 compared to other study years, which were likely the result of large numbers of age-0 fish in 2009 and 2010 (Appendix E, Figure E2).
-These two cohorts represent spawning that occurred during the winters of 2008/2009 and 2009/2010, time periods that were characterized by water temperatures and river discharges comparable to other study years, but higher than average water elevation during winter in ALR, especially in 2008/2009 (Appendix C, Figure C3).
+Abundance estimates of both juvenile and adult Mountain Whitefish suggested decreases in abundance after the flow regime change.
+The decrease was greater for juveniles than for adult Mountain Whitefish.
+There were relatively higher densities of juvenile Mountain Whitefish in 2010 (before flow regime change) and 2011 (after flow regime change) compared to other study years, which were likely the result of large numbers of age-0 fish in 2009 and 2010 (Appendix E, Figure E2).
+These two cohorts represent spawning that occurred during the winters of 2008/2009 and 2009/2010, time periods that were characterized by water temperatures and river discharges comparable to other study years, but higher than average water elevation during winter in ALR, especially in 2008/2009 (Appendix C, Figure C4).